rknudson/notes/DnD Notes/October14.20.md

 	- Mora's company was here
 	- They hired themselves an escort "The Blades Squad"
 		- The leader is known as "Splitcry Shiverskin"
+- At the bar
+	- Bartender said Bialyvale wasn't always like this when the empire gave a shit
+	- Magistrate can do whatever he wants.
+	- Turned a blind eye when he came up with the whole slavery thing
+	- Bar used to be packed with students
+	- Bladesquad might be Dwarves.
+They might be involved in bringing in slaves to town.
+	- She gave us some places to check
+		- Dancing Lilly
+		-